SsinghBh/TradeDataFeed/README.md

 # TradeDataFeed

+**TradeDataFeed** is a specialized service designed to interface with the Upstox broker, enabling real-time trading data acquisition via websocket.
+This project incorporates example scripts provided by Upstox, which are available on their [GitHub](#https://github.com/upstox/upstox-python/tree/master/examples/websocket) and [official documentation](#https://upstox.com/developer/api-documentation/get-market-data-feed).
+These examples serve as the foundation for establishing the connection and retrieving market data.

-## Overview
+## Key Features

-**TradeDataFeed** is a service that receives real-time trading data via websocket from brokers and stores it in InfluxDB.
-The service is designed for algorithmic trading applications, ensuring data integrity and fault tolerance.
+- **Upstox Broker Integration**: The current implementation is exclusively tailored for the Upstox platform.
+It leverages Upstox's API and websocket capabilities to fetch live market data efficiently.

+- **Adaptation and Enhancement**: Building on the basic examples from Upstox, this project extends the functionality to create a robust data pipeline.
+Key enhancements include:
+  - **Data Ingestion and Storage**: The data fetched from the websocket is processed and stored in InfluxDB, a time-series database suitable for high-performance data analytics.
+  - **Error Handling and Resilience**: The code includes mechanisms to handle potential issues such as network failures or data inconsistencies, ensuring data integrity and reliability.

+- **Dockerized Deployment**: To facilitate ease of deployment and scalability, the entire application is containerized using Docker.
+This setup allows for consistent environments across development and production, simplifying the deployment process.

 ## Table of Contents